Player Feedback - Post Tryouts

 Be patient - while teams are selected in October, further player movement may be required.
 Ultimately the TEAM number your child has fallen is irrelevant in the big picture as teams may grade in the same divisions, particularly in the early years.
 It is more important that each player finds a passion for the game, and continues to develop important life skills.

 Speak with your team’s Head Coach on establishing a plan for development.
 Don’t do this immediately after tryouts but within the first couple of months of training/games as coaches learn more about individual players.
 Set a plan for individual development and work towards achieving both the individual and team goals.
-This may involve signing up for additional programs like ADP or externally.
+This may involve signing up for additional programs externally.

 When appropriate, arrange a time to speak with your respective VJBL Head Coach who can assist with further advice, should you require extra assistance.